TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/PermissionsManagement/SettingUpBackendGroups/Index.rst

 Access Control List (ACL) groups
 ================================

-Access Control List (ACL) groups will form the largest set of groups, used to set detailed permissions for elements like modules, dashboard widgets, tables for listing and editing, and specific fields in backend forms.
+Access Control List (ACL) groups are the largest set of groups, used to set detailed permissions for elements like modules, dashboard widgets, tables for listing and editing, and specific fields in backend forms.

-It's crucial to configure the ACL group in such a way that it grants all the necessary permissions for managing a specific element.
-For instance, let's consider a custom record type (like Article, Product etc.), which is displayed by custom plugins.
-Users responsible for managing these records on the site should have the capability to list existing news items, create new records, and access them, either through a dedicated custom backend module or the List module.
-With this in mind, we should ensure such a group has access to:
+Ensure ACL groups grant essential permissions for specific elements management.
+For example, users managing custom record types (e.g., Article, Product) should list, create, and access records, possibly via a custom backend module or the List module.
+It's crucial to equip such a group with access to:

 * Listing and modifying the table of a records
 * Editing all necessary fields within the record to align with this group's purpose